GabeScott/standard-works-vault/General Conference/2012 October - Of Regrets and Resolutions.md

 None of us will be on earth very long.
 We have a number of precious years which, in the eternal perspective, barely amount to the blink of an eye.

 And then we depart.
-Our spirits “are taken home to that God who gave [us] life.”1 We lay our bodies down and leave behind the things of this world as we move to the next realm of our existence.
+Our spirits “are taken home to that God who gave \[us\] life.”[^1] We lay our bodies down and leave behind the things of this world as we move to the next realm of our existence.

 When we are young, it seems that we will live forever.
 We think there is a limitless supply of sunrises waiting just beyond the horizon, and the future looks to us like an unbroken road stretching endlessly before us.